 How does NVMe/TCP Compare to ISCSI?

 NVMe over TCP provides performance and latency benefits over the older iSCSI protocol.
-The improvements include an about 25% lower protocol overhead, meaning more actual data can be transferred with every TCP/IP packet, increasing the protocol’s throughput.
+The improvements include about 25% lower protocol overhead, meaning more actual data can be transferred with every TCP/IP packet, increasing the protocol’s throughput.

-Furthermore, NVMe/TCP enables native transfer of the NVMe protocol, removing multiple translation layers between the older SCSI protocol (which is used in iSCSI, hence the name), and NVMe.
+Furthermore, NVMe/TCP enables native transfer of the NVMe protocol, removing multiple translation layers between the older SCSI protocol (which is used in iSCSI, hence the name) and NVMe.

 That said, the difference is measurable.
-Blockbridge Networks, a provider of all-flash storage hardware did a performance benchmarking of both protocols and found a general improvement of access latency of up to 20% and an IOPS improvement of up to 35% using NVMe/TCP over iSCSI to access the remote file storage.
+Blockbridge Networks, a provider of all-flash storage hardware, did a performance benchmarking of both protocols and found a general improvement of access latency of up to 20% and an IOPS improvement of up to 35% using NVMe/TCP over iSCSI to access the remote file storage.

 Use Cases for NVMe Storage?